-It is not only Brexit that is inducing businesses to enter the market or to expand their activities in Germany.
+“How to do business in Germany?”
+This is the question companies ask when entering the market or expanding their activities in Germany.
 This automatically leads to employment law issues such as the drafting of appropriate employment contracts and policies, the right way to deal with German co-determination on the corporate level or the decision for or against becoming bound to collective bargaining.

-However, at the moment Brexit, in particular, is accompanied by many industry-specific questions for which our rich depth of experience, gained through many years of advising foreign and domestic financial institutions in the financial center of Frankfurt am Main, can be of great advantage.
+In this context many many industry-specific questions arise for which our rich depth of experience, gained through many years of advising foreign and domestic financial institutions in the financial center of Frankfurt am Main, can be of great advantage.
 The following topics form our main focus:

 - Design of employment contracts or contracts with outside personnel